davekinkead/big-data-and-democracy/first_draft.md

 The classical model of communication has four components: the communication source, the message communicated, the medium or channel used, and the receiver of the communication [@lilleber_key_2006, p.
 17].
 The medium may be speech, text printed in a book or pamphlet, sound, images, and video transmitted by mass media.
 The medium affects how many people can receive it.

-We will call these attributes the commmunicatin's *reach*.
+We will call these attributes the commmunication's *reach*.

 A whispered conversation has a targeted, narrow audience: the source and receiver speak to each other face-to-face.
 A television broadcast potentially has an audience of millions.
 As this example suggests, different media have different levels of accessibility to citizens: anyone capable of hearing and speech can engage in a whispered discussion with another, but a television broadcast requires airtime on a television network.
 The cost of using the medium to communicate with the desired audience affects how accessible it is to a particular individual.